JLPT Levels: A Comprehensive Guidance For You

 • Listening session: a minimum of 19 out of a total score of 60

-Even though you can get a score exceeding 100, if the score in one of the exam sessions is below the standard, the participant will be declared not to pass.
-For that, try to be able to meet the standard score.
+Even if you score over 100, if you score below the standard in any of the exam sessions, you will be declared a failing candidate.
+You should try to achieve the standard score.
 Then, if you can answer 56% of the questions, you will certainly pass.
-Don’t make this exam a burden, because the graduation standard is not high, right?
-Please do not misunderstand this.
+Don’t make this exam a burden because the passing standard is not high, right?
+Please do not misunderstand.

-As previously explained, the JLPT N1 exam is the most difficult among the JLPT levels.
+As explained above, the JLPT N1 exam is the most difficult of the JLPT levels.
 The difficulty level of this exam is also much higher than the JLPT N2 exam.
-Even though they can get a satisfactory score on the JLPT N2 exam, participants may not necessarily be able to pass the JLPT N1 exam easily.
+Even if a student achieves a satisfactory score on the JLPT N2 exam, he or she may not be able to pass the JLPT N1 exam with ease.

-The questions that appear, or the language used in the JLPT N1 exam are the standard language or written language, which usually appears in academic texts as well as opinions or newspaper news.
-Then in the listening session, the level of difficulty is also very different from the JLPT N2 exam.
-Many of the phrases that are conveyed are more implied and the information conveyed is also very fast.
+The questions that appear or the language used in the JLPT N1 exam is the standard language or written language that is usually found in academic texts as well as opinions or newspaper news.
+The listening section is also very different in difficulty from the JLPT N2 exam.
+Many of the phrases used are more implicit and the information conveyed is also very fast.

-According to the experience of several examinees who have passed N1, as is the tendency for other exams, it is said that the most difficult session is the vocabulary session.
+According to the experience of several examinees who have passed N1, as is the tendency with other exams, the most difficult session is said to be the vocabulary session.
 It seems reasonable to say that this early session was the most difficult because N1’s vocabulary was very broad and very large.
-However, opinions on the difficulty level of reading and listening appear to be quite diverse.
-Some say that the listening session is the easiest compared to other sessions, and some can get the best score in the reading session.
+However, opinions about the difficulty of the Reading and Listening sessions seem to vary.
+Some say that the Listening session is the easiest compared to the other sessions, and some can get the best score in the Reading session.

-If you are used to reading books or academic texts in Japanese, the test takers will have no difficulty in answering the reading session.
-Then if you can listen to the explanation of academic material in Japanese, the examinee may not find it difficult to answer the listening session.
-Then, to be able to answer the first session, especially vocabulary, the only way is for the test takers to try to increase their knowledge about it.
+If you are used to reading books or academic texts in Japanese, you will have no difficulty in answering the reading section.
+Then, if you can listen to the explanation of academic material in Japanese, the examinee may not find it difficult to answer the listening section.
+Then, to be able to answer the first section, especially the vocabulary section, the only way is for test takers to try to increase their knowledge about it.

-The JLPT N2 exam is included in the advanced level, which is certainly more difficult than the JLPT N3 exam.
-In order to pass the test, before taking the JLPT N2 exam, test takers are expected to have mastered around 6,000 Japanese vocabulary words, about 1,000 kanji letters, and have studied Japanese for more than 600 hours.
+The JLPT N2 exam is at the advanced level, which is certainly more difficult than the JLPT N3 exam.
+In order to pass the JLPT N2 exam, test takers are expected to have mastered approximately 6,000 Japanese vocabulary words, and approximately 1,000 Kanji characters, and to have studied Japanese for more than 600 hours before taking the exam.

-In contrast to the number of exam sessions at levels N5 to N3, the sessions in the JLPT N2 test are the following:
+As opposed to the number of sessions required for levels N5 through N3, the JLPT N2 exam consists of the following sessions

 • Language knowledge combined with reading in 105 minutes